Tactile Learning Activity: Unique Hands-On Ideas

 Additional Tips for the Tactile Discrimination Activity

-When beginning this activity, start with only a few objects at a time to make sure each kiddo has some success feeling the difference between objects.
+When beginning this tactile learning activity, start with only a few objects at a time to make sure kids can have some success feeling the difference between objects.

 Then, during the next round of matching, I’ll have them reach in the bag to feel for a match, but they place that item back in the bag so they have to feel all of the items each time.